 Costco

 Yeah.
 Costco.
 The warehouse place that sells gallon jugs of mayonnaise and 400 packs of potato chips is also our number 1 spot for computers.
 The biggest reason Costco is our go-to spot is that Costco never, ever, stocks crap.
 They only stock the best of everything from wine to couches.
-If it is on the their floor, you know that they did their homework.
+If it is on their floor, you know that they did their homework.
 It is also a bonus that all of their computer hardware items usually have some type of upgrade over comparable items at BestBuy or Walmart.
 They will routinely offer a computer that sports an extra 500GB of storage, more RAM, or a mouse.
 Buy a tablet, get an included case kinda thing.

 Another big reason to purchase from Costco is their Concierge Service and extended warranty for electronics.
-For members that purchase in store or online, you receive free technical support for any Televisions, Projectors, Computers, Touchscreen Tablets, Cameras, Camcorders, Printers, or Monitors and on top of that Costco extends the manufacturer’s warranty on computers and some other items to two years from the date of purchase.
+For members that purchase in-store or online, you receive free technical support for any Televisions, Projectors, Computers, Touchscreen Tablets, Cameras, Camcorders, Printers, or Monitors, and on top of that, Costco extends the manufacturer’s warranty on computers and some other items to two years from the date of purchase.

 Micro Center

 Our number two destination for electronics is Micro Center.
 Why?
-The flipping amount of inventory, the knowledge base, and the cost at the weirdest smelling store in the United States.
-Seriously, I have no idea what the smell is in all of their stores, it is like a cross between moldy, wet, cheese and fresh out of the box electronics.
+The flipping amount of inventory, the knowledge base, and the cost at the weirdest-smelling store in the United States.
+Seriously, I have no idea what the smell is in all of their stores; it is like a cross between moldy, wet, cheese, and fresh-out-of-the-box electronics.
 Odd, yes, but a visit is worth the olfactory intrusion.

-In addition to offering online prices in an in-store setting, they have, by far, the best selection of refurbished items I have ever seen and when it comes to registration desk machines, show computers, or staff rigs, nothing beats refurbished.
-You can get top of the line machines for next to nothing.
+In addition to offering online prices in an in-store setting, they have, by far, the best selection of refurbished items I have ever seen, and when it comes to registration desk machines, show computers, or staff rigs, nothing beats refurbished.
+You can get top-of-the-line machines for next to nothing.
 Oh, and for you Apple people out there, they offer amazing deals on Apple products, especially the certified refurbs.
 An example of their refurb deals is a 2015 Apple MacBook Air for $599.
 Not bad…

 Here is the kicker.
-They are not everywhere and not everything can be purchased online.
-A lot of their amazing deals can only be had in-store and they only have 25 locations in California, Colorado, Georgia, Illinois, Kansas, Massachusetts, Maryland, Michigan, Minnesota, Missouri, New Jersey, New York, Ohio, Pennsylvania, Texas, and Virginia.
+They are not everywhere, and not everything can be purchased online.
+A lot of their amazing deals can only be had in-store, and they only have 25 locations in California, Colorado, Georgia, Illinois, Kansas, Massachusetts, Maryland, Michigan, Minnesota, Missouri, New Jersey, New York, Ohio, Pennsylvania, Texas, and Virginia.
 I am lucky to be in Chicagoland… we have two of the 25.

 Amazon